BlueAcornInc/aio-commerce-bazaarvoice/README.md

 ## Installation

-You can install this extension either by downloading it directly frmo the repository or from the Adobe Exchange marketplace.
+You can install this extension either by downloading it directly from the repository or from the Adobe Exchange marketplace.

 ### Downloading the latest release